minetest-mods/global_exchange/README.md

 This mod provides a server-wide trading exchange for items.
-It is available under GNU GPL version 3 or any later version. lsqlite3 is required by this mod, and can be installed through luarocks.
+It is available under GNU GPL version 3 or any later version. lsqlite3 is required by this mod, and can be installed through luarocks. ($ sudo luarocks install lsqlite3)

 Nodes
 =====